fj2016/STMPanDa3/README.md

 Mikolaj Drygas

 Sebastian  Szeszko

 The project was conducted during the Microprocessor Lab course held by the Institute of Control and Information Engineering, Poznan University of Technology.
-Supervisor: Micha³ Fularz/Tomasz Mañkowski
+Supervisor: MichaÂ³ Fularz/Tomasz MaÃ±kowski